AxonIQ/reference-guide/extensions/spring-cloud.md

 > **Note**
 >
 > Note that it is not required that all segments have command handlers for the same type of commands.
 You may use different segments for different command types altogether.
-The Distributed Command Bus will always choose a node to dispatch a Command to that has support for that specific type of Command.
+The Distributed Command Bus will always choose a node to dispatch a command to that has support for that specific type of command.

 **Spring Cloud Http Back Up Command Router**

 Internally, the `SpringCloudCommandRouter` uses the `Metadata` map contained in the Spring Cloud `ServiceInstance` to communicate the allowed message routing information throughout the distributed Axon environment.
-If the desired Spring Cloud implementation however does not allow the modification of the `ServiceInstance.Metadata` field \(e.g. Consul\), one can choose to instantiate a `SpringCloudHttpBackupCommandRouter` instead of the `SpringCloudCommandRouter`.
+However, if the desired Spring Cloud implementation does not allow the modification of the `ServiceInstance.Metadata` field \(e.g. Consul\), one can choose to instantiate a `SpringCloudHttpBackupCommandRouter` instead of the `SpringCloudCommandRouter`.

-The `SpringCloudHttpBackupCommandRouter`, as the name suggests, has a back up mechanism if the `ServiceInstance.Metadata` field does not contained the expected message routing information.
-That back up mechanism is to provide an HTTP endpoint from which the message routing information can be retrieved and by simultaneously adding the functionality to query that endpoint of other known nodes in the cluster to retrieve their message routing information.
-As such the back up mechanism functions is a Spring Controller to receive requests at a specifiable endpoint and uses a `RestTemplate` to send request to other nodes at the specifiable endpoint.
+The `SpringCloudHttpBackupCommandRouter`, as the name suggests, has a backup mechanism if the `ServiceInstance.Metadata` field does not contain the expected message routing information.
+That backup mechanism is to provide an HTTP endpoint from which the message routing information can be retrieved and by simultaneously adding the functionality to query that endpoint of other known nodes in the cluster to retrieve their message routing information.
+As such, the backup mechanism functions as a Spring Controller to receive requests at a specifiable endpoint and uses a `RestTemplate` to send request to other nodes at the specifiable endpoint.

 To use the `SpringCloudHttpBackupCommandRouter` instead of the `SpringCloudCommandRouter`, add the following Spring Java configuration \(which replaces the `SpringCloudCommandRouter` method in our earlier example\):